Paulus Arajuuri

-Paulus Verneri Arajuuri (born 15 June 1988) is a Finnish professional footballer who plays as a centre-back for HJK.
-He began his senior club career playing for FC Espoo, before making his Veikkausliiga debut with Honka at age 18 in 2006.
+Paulus Verneri Arajuuri (born 15 June 1988) is a Finnish former professional footballer who played as a centre-back.

-Arajuuri made his international debut for Finland in January 2010 at the age of 21.
+Beginning his senior career with FC Espoo in 2005, he later played for clubs across Finland, Sweden, Poland, Denmark, and Cyprus.
+Notably, he won the Polish Ekstraklasa and Polish Super Cup with Lech Poznań and achieved a Danish Cup victory with Brøndby.
+He announced his retirement in 2023 after finishing his career with HIFK in Finland.

+Internationally, Arajuuri was capped 57 times for the Finland national team and was part of the squad that competed in UEFA Euro 2020.

 Club career

 Early career

 Arajuuri made his debut on senior level in the ranks of FC Espoo during the 2005 season of the third-tier Kakkonen.
 He gained eight caps and scored one goal.

 During the 2006 season, he made his debut in the Veikkausliiga with FC Honka against rivals HJK Helsinki.
 In that season, he was also sent on loan back to FC Espoo for 8 matches.

 For the season 2007 he joined HJK Helsinki.
 He did not make any appearances in the first team, but spent the whole season playing for the reserve team Klubi 04 in the second-tier Ykkönen.